Alexlabcode/Fan/README.md

-The codeto reproduce the experiments will be released in the accepted version of the paper.
+The code to reproduce the experiments will be released in the accepted version of the paper.